luciazifcakova/COX/README.md

 Cluster structure (NGSpeciesID) showed strong dominance of a single consensus cluster per sample, as expected for samples dominated by one organism, with minor secondary clusters likely representing natural within species diversity.
 Read support per consensus was used as a confidence measure (supporting evidence), not as a proxy for organism abundance.
 QC outputs were preserved per sample and aggregated via MultiQC, providing both sample-level diagnostics and cohort-level overview suitable for production reporting.

+Several aspects of the analysis provide secondary support for assignment reliability:
+Consensus-first strategy (NGSpeciesID): species-level consensus generation reduces random sequencing errors and mitigates Nanopore-specific noise before taxonomic assignment.
+High read support per consensus: dominant clusters are supported by tens to hundreds of thousands of reads, making stochastic misassignment unlikely.
+Concordance with known ecology: identified species align with expected taxa for agricultural and semi-natural habitats, rather than implausible or unrelated organisms.
+Database choice (MIDORI2 longest): using full-length reference sequences improves alignment coverage and reduces partial-hit ambiguity typical of short COI fragments.
+Fallback strategy: nt fallback was implemented but rarely needed, indicating good coverage of the target taxa in MIDORI2.
+Known limitations (explicitly acknowledged):
+COI cannot fully resolve cases of mitochondrial introgression or cryptic species without nuclear markers.
+NUMTs and chimeras were not explicitly filtered via translation-based screening in this run (recommended as a future enhancement).
+Read counts are treated as support metrics, not absolute abundance.

 Full containerization (Docker) with pinned software versions ensures identical results across local, HPC, and cloud environments.
 Slurm-native execution model with: